Discover how you can make smarter, more confident trading decisions and read market trends like a pro with the help of fundamental analysis.

 Difference Between Fundamental and Technical Analysis in Forex

-Focus: Fundamental analysis focuses on analyzing the underlying economic, social, and political factors that drive currency prices.
-It considers factors such as economic indicators, monetary policy, and political events.
-Technical analysis, on the other hand, focuses on analyzing historical price and volume data to identify patterns and trends.
+Focus is the clearest dividing line.
+Fundamental analysis zeroes in on the economic, social, and political forces that actually drive currency values over time, things like GDP, monetary policy, and geopolitical shifts.
+Technical analysis, by contrast, focuses on reading historical price and volume data to spot patterns and forecast near-term moves.

 What is Market Sentiment and Influence?